 Instead, I mostly found articles and videos by western practitioners on the Traditional Chinese Medicine (TCM) acupuncture approach to treating ankle sprains.
 This involved determining which meridians were affected, where the Chi was blocked and how to free it up.
 Assessment was simply identifying tender areas.
 Treatment was either focused exclusively on the tender areas or involved dozens of areas in the calf and lower leg.
 They involved many different techniques, but never really provided a physiological explanation beyond encouraging healing, reducing stagnation of Chi, and affecting pain.
 Unfortunately it was very difficult to find quality resources on neuromuscular targets or functional outcomes.

-Even though a Google search doesn’t mean everything, I did gain a better appreciation of what the indignant researcher was arguing.
-While he needs to do a better job of fact checking (and perhaps avoid using terms like “pre-scientific gobbledygook” and “quackademic medicine”), I can see his frustration with the apparent lack of Western scientific method in the application of TCM.
+Even though a Google search doesn’t mean everything, I did gain a better appreciation of why people can be so skeptical, especially those with scientific or medical knowledge.
+I can see the frustration with the apparent lack of Western scientific method in the application of TCM.
 There is definite value in the TCM techniques, but the rationale tends to leave something to be desired when it comes to modern medicine.
 At the same time, there are many practitioners out there who use acupuncture to modify physiology and produce consistent, outstanding results.

 In general, practitioners need to do a better job of understanding the true physiological effects of their interventions, beyond any observed change in symptoms.
 This allows a more accurate selection of treatment targets, producing better functional outcomes overall.
 By embracing physiology and emphasizing function, the role of placebo becomes less significant.